cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 | `Field`        | An FFT-friendly finite field as defined in {{field-fft-friendly}} |
 {: title="Validity circuit parameters."}

-Each gadget `G` in `GADGETS` defines a parameter `DEGREE` that specifies the circuit's "arithmetic degree".
-This is defined to be the degree of the polynomial that computes it the circuit.
+Each gadget `G` in `GADGETS` defines a constant `DEGREE` that specifies the circuit's "arithmetic degree".
+This is defined to be the degree of the polynomial that computes it.
 For example, the `Mul` circuit in
 {{flp-generic-overview}} is defined by the polynomial `Mul(x) = x * x`, which has degree `2`.
 Hence, the arithmetic degree of this gadget is `2`.

 Each gadget also defines a parameter `ARITY` that specifies the circuit's arity (i.e., the number of input wires).

 A concrete `Valid` provides the following methods for encoding a measurement as an input vector and truncating an input vector to the length of an aggregatable